unvell/ReoScript/README.md

 ## Features

 - Fully JavaScript statements and operators implement
-- Supports JSON and Array literals
+- JSON and Array literals
+- Fully prototype chain mechanism
+- Lambda Expression
+- Enhanced Array Enumerator and Collection Operations
 - Data exchange with .Net CLR
 - Property Extension and Function Extension
-- Access .Net object with DirectAccess
+- Directly access .Net object with DirectAccess
 - Using .Net Types and Event Binding

 ReoScript is not completely compliant to JavaScript/ECMAScript standard, it has stricter syntax check and own additional syntax, function and object in order to enhance usability of data exchange.